The winged woman breaking free from stereotypes of Africa

 BBC journalist Laeïla Adjovi wins Dakar Biennale art prize

-The BBC's Laeïla Adjovi has won a top prize for contemporary African art with her series of photos on the theme of breaking free.
+The BBC's Laeïla Adjovi has won a top prize for contemporary African art with a series of photos on the theme of breaking free.

-She won the Leopold-Sédar-Senghor Grand Prix at the 13th Dakar Biennale of contemporary African art.
+She won the Leopold-Sédar-Senghor Grand Prix at the 13th Dakar Biennale of contemporary African art, along with French photographer and documentary maker Loic Hoquet.

-Her work is intended to be a response to the way Africa is portrayed in the media.
+Their work is intended to be a response to the way Africa is portrayed in the media.

 The artwork is a series of photos telling the story of a fictional character named Malaïka Dotou Sankofa.
 She was given an androgynous look with a "drab skimpy suit".
 This was "to show that not everyone must fit in the costume of western modernity," says Laeïla.